 Can the IRS or FTB Take My Retirement Account?

-Introduction: Can They Really Touch My Retirement?
+Can They Really Touch My Retirement?

 You’ve spent years building up your IRA, 401(k), or pension plan — but now the IRS or California FTB is threatening collection.
+Can they really protect retirement savings from IRS levies?

 Can they really take your retirement savings?